asymmetric-research/solana-exporter/README.md

 * `-light-mode` is incompatible with `-nodekey`, `-balance-address`, `-monitor-block-sizes`, and `-comprehensive-slot-tracking`, as these options control metrics which are not monitored in `-light-mode`.
-* `-nodekey` and `-votekey` can, but need not, overlap.
+* `-nodekey` and `-votekey` may, but need not, overlap.
 For instance, if you want to monitor a validator with identity account `Certusm1sa411sMpV9FPqU5dXAYhmmhygvxJ23S6hJ24` and vote account `CertusDeBmqN8ZawdkxK5kFGMwBXdudvWHYwtNgNhvLu`.
 The following are all valid configs:
 ```shell